chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 All of the documents built by Sphinx for Chef can be found at docs.opscode.com.

-Basic Documentation Template
+Basic Doc Template
 =====================================================
-All documents must have a title, must refer to any files that provide inline text replacement (swaps files), and a body.
+All documents must have a title and a body.

 Topic Titles
 -----------------------------------------------------